NeilMurtagh/Biases-in-AI-Emotional-Recognition/README.md

 ### Essay
 This is the text of our study!

-### Demo dataset
-This were the pictures used for the classroom demo

 ### The other documents are merely pictures in our text or for formatting purposes